vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 pataka is liable to some expiation 27 Asthisa ñcayana, see under 'sanca.

-three or one only 354; derivation of Astakā from astan 354n ; first among seven pākayajñas, acc. to Gautama and one of the 40 samskaras 353 ; five A. acc. to Bhattoji 361; flesh to be offered in all acc. to some writers 354; great variations on almost all points connected with A, such as the number of days and the months in which they were to be performed, the deities to be worship ped, the offerings to be made and the procedure 353; many options are given as to offerings acc. to several gļhya-sūtras 355 ; meaning of A. was 8th tithi in any month after full-moon day 353; not perform ed now 361 ; offerings made on the three Astakās differed in different sūtras 355; pitrs are the deities of A, according to Vārtika on Panini and Kathakagrhya, but great divergence on the devatās, acc. to others; 355-56; procedure of, comprises three parts viz. homa, inviting brāhmanas for dinner and the rite called Anvaştakya or Anvastakā 356; procedure of A. in several grhya sūtras, but the shortest is that of Ap. gr. which is set out 356-358; A sraddhas known to early Vedic literature 194n, 350n; twelve A. in a year 383n; were modifications (vikrtis ) of monthly sraddha on
+three or one only 354; derivation of Astakā from astan 354n ; first among seven pākayajñas, acc. to Gautama and one of the 40 samskaras 353 ; five A. acc. to Bhattoji 361; flesh to be offered in all acc. to some writers 354; great variations on almost all points connected with A, such as the number of days and the months in which they were to be performed, the deities to be worship ped, the offerings to be made and the procedure 353; many options are given as to offerings acc. to several gļhya-sūtras 355 ; meaning of A. was 8th tithi in any month after full-moon day 353; not perform ed now 361 ; offerings made on the three Astakās differed in different sūtras 355; pitrs are the deities of A, according to Vārtika on Panini and Kathakagrhya, but great divergence on the devatās, acc. to others; 355-56; procedure of, comprises three parts viz. homa, inviting brāhmanas for dinner and the rite called Anvaṣtakya or Anvastakā 356; procedure of A. in several grhya sūtras, but the shortest is that of Ap. gr. which is set out 356-358; A sraddhas known to early Vedic literature 194n, 350n; twelve A. in a year 383n; were modifications (vikrtis ) of monthly sraddha on

 Amavasyā 361-362, 434 Astrology, a brāhmana subsisting by